 Each client sets an eight to twelve weeks turnaround.

 Will I be able to update the site myself when it's finished?

 Yes!
 I love it when our clients take control of their websites and learn to manage them independently.
 We'll provide recorded loom video tutorials to help you understand your way around.

 I can!
 I provide ongoing support for many of our clients.

 Will my website be mobile-friendly?

 Absolutely!
 Having a mobile-friendly website is more important than ever!
-I work hard to ensure your website looks great on a variety of devices.
+I work hard to ensure your website looks great on various devices.

 Who writes the content for the site?